kzhang425/VRORAppV0/README.md

 This GitHub repository contains the core source code files that are used in the Unity application.
 The entire Unity project exceeds the data storage limit so could not be uploaded.

+The src folder contains the following files:
+CameraCapture.cs - This script brings in the video stream from a connected usb device to be used as a video texture in the virtual environment.
+ServerBehaviour.cs - This script runs a server to transmit data through a local UDP connection.
+ClientBehaviour.cs - This script allows for the VR headset to recieve the video data.

 <img width="387" alt="Screenshot 2023-02-24 005216" src="https://user-images.githubusercontent.com/65694382/221104523-88d25754-ba07-418c-8483-ca90ee3c8706.png">